davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 #### Loop Problems

 1. (Mild) We'll start with an easy one, and I'll guide you through it.
-The famous **Collatz conjecture** is stated as follows.
+The **Collatz Conjecture** is stated as follows.
 Given a positive integer `n`, divide `n` by 2 if it is even, otherwise, multiply `n` by 3 and add 1 to it.
 If you do this repeatedly, the Collatz conjecture states that `n` will eventually reach 1.
 (Interestingly, this conjecture still has not been proven, but no one has been able to find a counter-example.)
 Write a method called `collatz` that inputs a positive integer `n` and prints the sequence by which `n` ends at 1.
 (Fun fact: The numbers that appear in a sequence are also called "Hailstone Numbers.")

-    Clues:
-    - This is an event-controlled loop, so I would suggest using a `while` loop instead of a `for` loop.
+    Clues: This is an event-controlled loop, so I would suggest using a `while` loop instead of a `for` loop.
 You want your loop to repeat as long as `n` isn't 1.

     Output: